Germany aims to introduce air ticket price floor, finance minister says

 Scholz, his Social Democrat (SPD) party’s candidate to succeed Angela Merkel as Chancellor after September’s elections, said tickets should in future cost 50 to 60 euros at a minimum.

-Until air travel collapsed at the start of the coronavirus pandemic, cheap flights offered by Easyjet (EZJ.L), Ryanair (RYA.I) and Lufthansa's (LHAG.DE) Eurowings subsidiary often dramatically undercut rail offerings from Deutsche Bahn(DBN.UL), the state-owned railway.
+Until air travel collapsed at the start of the coronavirus pandemic, cheap flights offered by Easyjet, Ryanair and Lufthansa’s Eurowings subsidiary often dramatically undercut rail offerings from Deutsche Bahn, the state-owned railway.

 “No flight should be cheaper than the airport fees and all other fees that it incurs,” he told broadcaster Pro 7 in a campaign interview, adding that the government was investigating how this could be done in compliance with European Union law.